Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-\subsec{Triplewise Comparisons} For each resume triple, we randomly assigned the 15 male and 15 female names (and their associated personal information) across the three resumes, yielding 5 distinct triples per gender.
-We then presented all 6 permutations of each triple to each LLM, asking the model to select the strongest candidate; the exact prompt is provided in \ifpnas SI Appendix B \else Appendix~\ref{app:resume_generation}.
+\subsec{Triplewise Comparisons} For each resume triple, we randomly assigned the 15 male and 15 female names (and their associated personal information) to the three resumes, yielding 5 distinct triples per gender.
+We then presented all 6 permutations of each triple to each LLM, asking the model to select the strongest candidate; the exact prompt is provided in \ifpnas {SI Appendix~B} \else Appendix~\ref{app:resume_generation}\fi.

 In total, we conducted 960 triplewise comparisons per model at each temperature ($4$ professions $\times$ $4$ tiers $\times$ $2$ genders $\times$ $6$ permutations $\times$ $5$ sets of triples).
-For colors, we repeated the prompt for each permutation 40 times at each temperature, yielding 240 prompts per tier and 960 prompts per model at each temperature.
-The color comparison prompts are provided in \ifpnas SI Appendix A \else Appendix~\ref{app:color_sets}\fi, and their versions in different languages are shown in \ifpnas {SI Appendix~L} \else Appendix~\ref{app:additional_languages}\fi.
+For colors, we repeated the prompt for each of the six permutations 40 times at each temperature, yielding 240 prompts per tier and 960 prompts per model at each temperature.
+The color comparison prompts are provided in \ifpnas {SI Appendix~A} \else Appendix~\ref{app:color_sets}\fi, and their versions in different languages are shown in \ifpnas {SI Appendix~L} \else Appendix~\ref{app:additional_languages}\fi.

-\subsec{Data Cleaning} Although we instructed the model to output only the name of the strongest candidate in each comparison, LLMs occasionally returned more verbose or inconsistent responses (e.g., “Candidate 1: Amanda Thomas”).
-In both the color and resume domains, we corrected clearly identifiable output errors and discarded nonsensical responses (e.g., Claude 3 Haiku selecting “White” in a comparison between Burgundy and Hot Pink).
-However, we did not discard all mismatches, as some models---Claude 3 Haiku in particular, but also Llama 3 8B---occasionally produced minor spelling variations (e.g., “Offwhite” instead of “Off-White,” or “Palelinen” instead of “Pale Linen”).
-Discarding all such cases would introduce bias; for example, if Off-White was misspelled while Beige was not, discarding those comparisons would unfairly favor Beige.

 \subsec{Statistical Tests}